CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 ![Microsoft Azure - Available instances](../../images/cloud-application-manager/microsoft-azure/available-instances-9.png)

-You should first synchronize your Azure provider before trying to register the virtual machine, so you get the current available instances that can be registered along with their statuses.
+You should first synchronize your Azure provider before trying to register the virtual machine in order to get the current available instances that can be registered along with their statuses.

 ### Azure Native Resources